Study English in the USA at

 |Summer 2017 Session 2**||June 22 - August 16 (TBC)||May 22|

 The A.C.E.
 Language Institute sessions closely match the schedule of the university during the school year.
 During the summer, there is more variation to the schedules, due to shorter university summer terms.

-** Summer sessions at URI are extra intensive 4-week courses, with additional class hours to match the standard 7.5-week curriculum.
-Tuition and fees remain the same, but housing will be prorated.
+** Summer session 1 is an extra intensive 5-week course, with additional hours to match the standard 7.5-week curriculum.
+Tuition remains the same, but housing will be prorated.

 |Independence Day||July 4|